KiwiCo Crates Review: Everything You Need to Know Before You Buy

 But can your kid construct something that can sweep up small objects too?
 KiwiCo has the answer for you in the Mechanical Sweeper crate from the Kiwi Crate subscription line.

-The crate came with everything needed to make a toy mechanical sweeper that can pick up small objects, somewhat similar to what a vacuum cleaner does.
+The crate came with everything needed to make a toy mechanical sweeper that can pick up small objects, much like a vacuum cleaner.
 My kids always look forward to the Explore! booklet and the fun cartoon explaining how things work.

 The crate also came with pom-poms for the kids to pick up.
 My kids loved pushing the mechanical sweeper and watching the multiple moving parts that allowed it to pick up the pom poms.

-In addition to the mechanical sweeper, the Kiwi Crate also came with a watercolor painting project.
+In addition to the mechanical sweeper, the Kiwi Crate included a watercolor painting project.
 Included in the crate were a watercolor paint set, salt, and a paintbrush.
 The kids were free to use their imagination to color a whale cutout made out of watercolor paper, which you can use later on to decorate your sweeper.

 My kids had tons of fun seeing the reaction between salt and water as well as seeing the inner workings of engineering a sweeper.
 Maybe I can convince them to help me clean the floor with their mechanical sweeper?